eh3rrera/ocpj8-notes/10-Java-Concurrency/6-Use-parallel-Streams-including-reduction-decomposition-merging-processes-pipelines-and-performance.md

 #Use parallel Streams including reduction, decomposition, merging processes, pipelines and performance.

 You can execute streams in parallel so Java partitions the stream into multiple substreams.
 Aggregate operations iterate over and process these substreams in parallel and then combine the results.
+It's important that the operations are stateless and can be executed in an arbitrary order.

 A stream is not parallel by default.
 To make a parallel stream, invoke the method `Collection.parallelStream` (if you're working with a collection) or `BaseStream.parallel`:
 ````java